-Newport News Shipyard held a status as one of the largest shipbuilding sites in the United States.
-Similar to so many other shipbuilding yards of its era, Newport News used hundreds of asbestos-containing products.
-The handling of these products exposed unknowing workers to asbestos, leading to numerous cases of mesothelioma and other asbestos-related diseases.
+Newport News Shipyard was once one of the largest shipbuilding sites in the United States.
+Similar to many other shipbuilding yards of its era, Newport News used asbestos-containing products.
+The handling of these products exposed unknowing workers to asbestos, leading to cases of mesothelioma and other asbestos-related diseases.

 Newport News Shipyard History